My Classic Car Poem [Part 1 of my Vehicle Trilogy]

 The throaty sound they make might enhance The A's groove.

-But if the owner's smart, that's are far as he goes,
+But if the owner's smart, that's as far as he goes,

 Lest he get excluded from all the classic car shows.